Gimme Shelter (1970 film): Critical reception

 A film of appalling confusion, in which even the songs have been so erratically recorded in sixteen-track stereo that Jagger's words offer little intelligibility ...
 Rather, as many of the people at Altamont must have felt at the time, it is Woodstock through distorting mirrors, a vision of darkness descending on a society intent on self-destruction.
 Somewhat unfairly, Gimme Shelter shows the Stones more as instigators than as commentators: Jagger's characteristic strutting at Madison Square Garden, his elbows flapping like the wings of a chicken, seems unfortunately to preface his curious costume at Altamont – the finery of a court jester whose jokes have started going too far.
 The balance is only partially restored by the Maysles' own footage of Jagger and Charlie Watts staring through hooded eyes at the screen of the editing bench, squirming with the rest of us.
 For them too, Altamont seems to have remained an inexplicable catastrophe.
 For them too, Gimme Shelter must seem like a historical record that couldn't be ignored even if one would prefer that it had never been made.

-As of 2023, the film holds a score of 94% on Rotten Tomatoes based on 31 ratings, with an average rating of 9.2/10.
+As of 2026, the film holds a score of 93% on Rotten Tomatoes based on 30 reviews, and a 91% on the "Popcornmeter" with 5,000+ ratings.
 The website's critical consensus reads "Equal parts essential and chilling, Gimme Shelter provides a spine-tingling look at how the Rolling Stones' music paralleled the end of the counterculture movement."

 On Metacritic, the film has a weighted average score of 85 out of 100 based on 12 critic reviews, indicating "universal acclaim".

 In a 1971 review for The Miami News, Susan Brink wrote that it was a "beautiful, honest film."